 Helping a larger, more diverse field of businesses compete for government contracts is an important way that we help small businesses grow and increase their revenues.
 Many small companies do not realize that they can, by gaining certification for various qualifying factors, access a much broader world of opportunity.
-Qualifying factors include being minority or woman-owned, or otherwise being a disadvantaged business.
+Qualifying factors include being minority- or woman-owned, or otherwise being a disadvantaged business.

-As part of our administration of this important process--from business outreach to training, granting the certification itself, and program maintenance and compliance--we use volunteer committees and financial analysis to assign Minority/Women and/or Disadvantaged Business (M/WBE/DBE) goals to each construction project.
+This work is performed for a wide range of city projects and contracts through DEDO's Division of Small Business Opportunity.
+As part of our administration of this important process--from business outreach to training, granting the certification itself, and program maintenance and compliance--we use financial analyses to assign Minority/Women and/or Disadvantaged Business (M/WBE/DBE) goals to each project.

 We also maintain a defined selection pool of Small Business Enterprises (SBE) and specific projects for Emerging Business Enterprises (EBE).
 Larger companies that bid on the City’s construction projects meet the specific M/WBE/SBE/DBE goals by partnering with certified firms.